onset/lameta/README-l10n.md

 # Pseudo localization

-I could not get lingui to make the pseudo js file following the instructions that said the name could be anything.
-It makes the po file, but `yarn lingui-compile` does not make the js file.
-If I change the name in .lingui to "ps", then I do get a js file.
-Note, this pseudo localization is on for the stuff that goes through lingui; i.e. not the strings in fields.json5 and genres.json.
-Those should show with the word "pseudo" prepended to the English name.
+Under View Menu, choose "pseudo".
+Things that go through lingui will show letters with lots of accents.
+Strings in fields.json5 and genres.json do not go through lingui, and should show with the word "pseudo" prepended to the English name.